The Ryman Auditorium: Nashville’s Sacred Music Shrine

 The Ryman Experience

 Walking into the Ryman feels like stepping into a musical time capsule.
 Sunlight streams through stained glass windows, illuminating the curved wooden pews that face the stage.
-These church pews—yes, actual pews—are part of what gives concerts here their distinctive character.
+These church pews which are actual pews, are part of what gives concerts here their distinctive character.

 The venue’s interior design creates a unique atmosphere: the balcony hangs close to the stage, the floors creak with character, and the room’s natural reverb gives performances a warm, enveloping quality that can’t be replicated elsewhere.